On December 21, 2020, the Court of Appeal affirmed the trial verdict in Lave v. Charter Communications on a 3-0 vote. Click here for opinion.

 It is important to remember that you have the right to work in a harassment-free environment.
 If you experience harassment at work, speak out and report it.
 You have the right to be treated with respect and dignity, and your employer has a legal obligation to provide a safe and healthy work environment for all employees.

 Additionally, your parents or another trusted adult may be able to help you take legal action.
-With the help of a Los Angeles harassment in the workplace attorney at the Rager Law Firm, you can seek the justice you deserve.
+With the help of a Los Angeles harassment in the workplace attorney at Rager & Yoon – Employment Lawyers, you can seek the justice you deserve.
 Learn more by contacting us online or calling us at 310-527-6994 for a free consultation.